-Thanks for stopping by today and I hope you have a great day.
+I appreciate you coming by and I hope you have a wonderful day.

-Thanks for coming by today and I hope you have a wonderful weekend.
+I’m so happy you came by today and I hope you are having a wonderful Saturday.

 FTC Declaration - FTC16CFR, Part 255.

 In the spirit of full disclosure, I declare that I am a freelance designer.
 I currently receive or have received in the past products that I promote and endorse as a freelance designer for free or at a discount from the following companies: SCS, Rubbernecker, Stampavie, Whipper Snapper, My Favorite Things, Hanna Stamps.

 Any product that I sell and endorse is a product I have used in my designs and recommend with complete honesty.
 As a freelance designer, I have the freedom to promote/endorse products that I personally use and love.
 I have not nor will I knowingly endorse a product that I feel is of substandard quality.